 In March 1966, the Evening Standard newspaper published an article by journalist Maureen Cleave about John Lennon’s home life.
 While the piece became notorious for Lennon’s “more popular than Jesus” statement, it revealed much more about the off-duty life of the Lennons.

 He can sleep almost indefinitely, is probably the laziest person in England.
 ‘Physically lazy,’ he said.
 ‘I don’t mind writing or reading or watching or speaking, but sex is the only physical thing I can be bothered with any more.’

-The theme was touched upon again in Hunter Davies' authorised biography of the group.
+The theme was touched upon again in Hunter Davies’ authorised biography of The Beatles.

 I can get up and start doing nothing straight away.
 I just sit on the step and look into space and think until it’s time to go to bed…

 If I am on my own for three days, doing nothing, I almost leave myself completely.
 I’m just not here.
 Cyn doesn’t realise it.
 I’m up there watching myself, or I’m at the back of my head.
 I can see my hands and realise they’re moving, but it’s a robot who’s doing it.

 ‘Nowhere Man’ was written by Lennon during the late stages of Rubber Soul, when he and Paul McCartney were struggling to come up with enough songs for the album.

 I was just sitting, trying to think of a song, and I thought of myself sitting there, doing nothing and going nowhere.
 Once I’d thought of that, it was easy.
 It all came out.
 No, I remember now, I’d actually stopped trying to think of something.
 Nothing would come.
 I was cheesed off and went for a lie down, having given up.
 Then I thought of myself as ‘Nowhere Man’ – sitting in his nowhere land.

 When McCartney arrived the next day to begin a songwriting session, he found Lennon asleep in his conservatory.